Develop engineering expertise alongside knowledge of the full range of business functions.

 - Design and Management of Lean Operations

 Students may choose to spend a year in industry, research or study abroad between years two and three.
+If you choose to take an intercalated year, this will be reflected in your degree title, and add a year to your degree programme.

 Please see the University website for details of tuition fees, financial support and the cost of living.